idalithb/CopyEdits.-Indexing/indexing-101/indexing-strategies/README.md

 Moreover, as part of the indexing strategy, indexers need to learn how to allocate resources to index and serve specific subgraphs.
 This involves indexers strategically distributing their staked GRT tokens (Graph Tokens) to optimize their earnings and performance.
 Part of this allocation management entails and understanding of subgraph selection, resource allocation, infrastructure scaling, and risk management.
 Overall, it’s crucial for indexers to develop and grow their indexing strategies to move efficiently within The Graph’s ecosystem.

 In this Unit, we will cover fundamental elements of indexing strategy:

-In this Unit, we will cover fundamental elements of indexing strategy: